dblstallion/s3eWwise/README.md

 To begin, copy the Wwise SDK directory into the Wwise folder.

+Run setup_libs.sh to create the debug and release variants of the different libraries for Marmalade.

 Build the extension by running `mkb --arm --iphone s3eWwise_iphone.mkb` in the console on OSX.
 A Mac is needed to build the extension.